-The yellow metal’s price increase has come on the back of uncertainty surrounding the economic impact of the COVID-19 pandemic, as well as political turmoil in the US and beyond.
+The precious metal’s price gains have come along with the uncertainty born from the global economic impact of the COVID-19 outbreak, as well as geopolitical turmoil.

-According to the US Geological Survey, in 2019, gold mine production worldwide came in at approximately 3,000 metric tons (MT), which is on par with the gold mined in 2020.
+According to the US Geological Survey, in 2021, gold mine production worldwide came in at approximately 3,000 metric tons (MT), which is nearly on par with the gold mined in 2020.
 Here the Investing News Network examines the world’s top gold-producing countries that contributed to this output last year.

 Once again, China was the largest producer of gold in the world, mining 370 MT in 2021, up slightly from 2020's 365 MT.
 The country has held its top position for more than a decade.

-Back in 2018, China’s production dropped by 39 MT, and the decrease is thought to be the result of increased environmental regulations.
-According to the World Gold Council, China is also the world’s leading consumer of gold jewelry.
+Back in 2018, China’s production dropped by 39 MT; the decrease is thought to be the result of new environmental regulations.
+According to the World Gold Council, China is the world’s leading consumer of gold jewelry.

 Mine production: 330 MT

-Gold production in Australia had another high-performing year, reaching 330 MT in 2019, up from 315 MT in 2018.
+Gold production in Australia had another high-performing year, reaching 330 MT in 2021, up marginally by 2 MT from the previous year.
 Recent exploration activity in the Pilbara region of Western Australia has renewed interest and helped increase the country’s consistent gold output.

-While the Pilbara area is best known as one of the world’s largest producers of iron ore, the region is currently in the midst of increased gold exploration thanks to a major discovery in 2017 by Novo Resources (TSXV:NVO,OTCQX:NSRPF) and Artemis Resources (ASX:ARV,OTCQB:ARTTF).
+While the Pilbara area is best known as one of the world’s largest producers of iron ore, it is currently in the midst of increased gold exploration thanks to a major discovery in 2017 by Novo Resources (TSXV:NVO,OTCQX:NSRPF) and Artemis Resources (ASX:ARV,OTCQB:ARTTF).